cdlugos03/ENGT481/README.md

 **Suggestions:**
  - Need a way to tune the angles more precisely.
 Maybe a program could be designed to help tune the second pendulum angle more easily and precisely?
  - PID corrections could help reduce/eliminate drifting in the rail position over time.
- - bearing friction and air resistance are not included in the model.
+ - Bearing friction and air resistance are not included in the model.
 These may need to be modeled for the triple pendulum.